-A big cause of remote work burnout is that we feel guilty about saying no. If you’re technically at home and a family member asks you to help with a chore during the workday, you could say yes.
-If you technically have access to your work, and a coworker asks you to get one more report done on Sunday night, you could do that.
+A big cause of remote work burnout is our guilt about saying no. If you’re technically at home and a family member asks you to help with a chore during the workday, you could say yes.
+You could do that if you technically have access to your work and a coworker asks you to complete one more report on Sunday night.

-The fact that we are logistically able to add these extra things to our plates makes it hard to say no. It’s a guilty feeling.
+The fact that we can logistically add these extra things to our plates makes it hard to say no. It’s a guilty feeling.
 But even when work and home are in the same location, they need to occupy separate mental spaces.
 That is why “no” is one of the most important words for us to know.
-And we may often need it to keep both of these mental spaces within bounds.
+And we may often need it to keep both mental spaces within bounds.

 Along with boundaries, routine is something that we tend to get “for free” when we work in the office, but not so much at home.
-You know, you come in and hang up your coat, pour your coffee, join the team for lunch at 12, that kind of thing.
+You know, you come in and hang up your coat, pour a cup of coffee, join the team for lunch at 12, that kind of thing.
 The familiarity of it all gives a healthy flow to your workday.

-When you’re on your own in an environment with less structure, there’s less likely to be much routine by default.
-But you can still create it.
+When you’re alone in an environment with less structure, there’s less likely to be many routines by default.
+But you can still create that structure.
 To the extent that your work allows, try to keep a fixed and familiar schedule.
-Have certain things that happen around the same time each day.
+Have specific things that happen around the same time each day.
 The more your mind walks this path, the easier it will be to walk it.
 The less resistance there is, the freer you’ll be to get your best work done.

-No matter how social (or not social) of a person you consider yourself to be, all-digital communication has to be supplemented with real face-to-face contact.
-No big surprise here, right?
-Video calls are a great business tool, but they tend to drain all the humanity out of basic conversations.
-It’s crazy how much of an impact a 200 millisecond delay can have on simple human connection.
-For our own sanity, we need to balance it out by regularly reminding ourselves what in-person interaction is like.
+No big surprise here, but no matter how social (or not social) you consider yourself to be, we all must supplement all-digital communication with face-to-face human contact.
+Video calls are a great business tool, but they have a weird ability to take all the humanity out of basic conversations.
+It’s crazy how much of an impact a 200-millisecond delay can have on the flow and connection of a basic conversation.
+So to preserve our mental health and sanity, we must balance it by regularly refreshing ourselves with in-person interaction.

 It could be plans with friends, quality time with family, even chit-chat with the cashier at the grocery store.
-Whatever it is, try to take joy in even the smallest of human connection.
-We all need conversation that’s not set to the tune of an agenda, where faces aren’t slightly out of sync with what they’re saying, and where two people aren’t constantly starting to talk at the same time and then saying “no it’s okay, you go.”
+Whatever it is, try to take joy in even the smallest of human connections.
+We all need conversation that doesn’t follow the tune of an agenda, where faces aren’t slightly out of sync with what they’re saying, and where two people aren’t constantly starting to talk at the same time and then saying, “no, it’s okay, you go.”

-When everything happens on the same laptop, and your kitchen and bathroom are closer by than in a big office, even the basic activity of walking about can fall next to zero.
-Anything you can do to move around a bit more during the day can be a big help.
-Schedule in a workout, take walk/stretch/exercise breaks, stand up to do your work if you can.
-Doing so will be a huge boost to happiness, physical health, and productivity all in one.
+When everything happens on the same laptop, and your kitchen and bathroom are closer than in a big office, even the basic activity of walking about can fall next to zero.
+Anything you can do to move around a bit more during the day can help.
+Schedule a workout, take breaks to walk, stretch, or exercise, or stand up to do your work if you can.
+Doing so will be a massive boost to happiness, physical health, and productivity all in one.